Timendus/chipcode/octopus2/README.md

 Input file should be an assembly language file in Octo syntax with the extension `.8o`.
 Output file can have the extensions `.8o` or `.ch8` to output either the pre-processed intermediate assembly language or the resulting binary.
+Or `.md` to generate documentation from the input file.
 If you do not specify an output file, it will dump the pre-processed assembly to standard output.
+Unless you specify a `-template`, in which case it will dump the generated documentation to standard output.

 Valid parameters: